 The Koori Intensive Pre- and Post-release Program has three components, which cater to young Koori people in custody and leaving custody:

 The Temporary Leave Program supports the effective transition of young people from custody back into the community by promoting personal growth, skills development, behavioural and attitudinal change and the adoption of appropriate, non-offending behaviours.
 'Temporary leave' refers to a time-limited leave of absence from a Youth Justice centre for a young person who is serving a sentence.

-The Youth Residential Board and Youth Parole Board have responsibility for all young people sentenced to detention in a Youth Justice custodial centre and those transferred by the Adult Parole Board to such a centre.
-The boards aim to balance the needs of the young person with community safety considerations.
+The Youth Parole Board have responsibility for all young people sentenced to detention in a Youth Justice custodial centre and those transferred by the Adult Parole Board to such a centre.
+The board aim to balance the needs of the young person with community safety considerations.

 Parkville College is a registered specialist school under the Victorian Registration and Qualifications Authority.
 It has campuses at all Youth Justice Precincts and a Flexible Learning Centre for clients transitioning to the community.

 The College provides education for Years 7-12, including the senior secondary Victorian Certificate of Education and the Victorian Certificate of Applied Learning and Industry Related Skills, known as Vocational Education and Training.